UCLNatSci/Mathematics-for-Natural-Sciences-2/_build/html/_sources/DynamicalSystems/linearize.md

 ### Transcritical bifurcation

 A transcritical bifurcation is characterised by a system with one stable equilibrium point and one unstable equilibrium point, which exchange stability when they collide.
+An example of a transcritical bifurcation is illustrated below.

 \begin{equation}
 \dot{x}=\mu x - x^2